-- ALS can affect anyone regardless of gender, ethnicity or age—although it most often affects people between the ages of 40 and 60.
+Anyone can develop ALS regardless of gender, socioeconomic status, geography, or race – although it most often affects people between the ages of 40 and 60.